The Man who Climbed A Skycrapper With No Rope Or Parachute.

 1. Physical Training:

-- Strength Training: Honnold's training blends weightlifting and bodyweight exercises to build the core strength, grip, and overall power needed for extreme climbs.
-He zeroes in on exercises that boost finger strength and forearm endurance – crucial for gripping tiny holds and rough surfaces on those tough climbs."
+- Strength Training: Honnold’s training combines weightlifting with bodyweight exercises to develop the core strength, grip, and overall power essential for extreme climbs.
+He focuses on routines that enhance finger strength and forearm endurance, vital for holding tiny edges and rough surfaces, ensuring precision and control while avoiding a sad end on challenging ascents."

 - Endurance Climbing: "Spending hours on vertical walls is a key part of building stamina.
 Honnold often pushes himself to climb for several hours straight, really testing his limits to develop the endurance needed for those long, grueling routes."